monk200/Robotics_with_UR3_and_Gazebo/README.md

 Each lab will have its own README file explaining what was done by me and information on how to run it on your own machine or a demo of its output if possible.

 Tower_of_Hanoi: A lab meant to get comfortable using the ROS package in Python to control the UR3
 Camera_Sensing_and_Particle_Filter: A lab that works with ROS and OpenCV in Python to detect an orange dot attached to the UR3 and uses a particle filter to estimate the location of the UR3's end effector.
+Kinematics: Python files that perform forward and inverse kinematics on the UR3 (including a symbolic partial solution for forward kinematics).

 ## Setup
 TBA